brunohoppe/portfolio/README.md

-# dashboard
+# portifolio
-A simple dashboard to use for scaffold
+My personal page to show my skills and apps!